-In this knowledge article we’ll explain, step-by-step, how you design a car park.
-We’ll look at different car park layouts, explain car park bay sizes including the size of disabled parking bays, and look at the key aspects of good car park design.
+In this knowledge article we’ll explain, step-by-step, how to design a raised deck car park and multi-storey car park.
+We’ll look at different car park layouts, explain standard UK car park bay sizes including the size of disabled parking bays, and look at the key aspects of good car park design.
 We’ll also explore the advantages of constructing car parks using steel frame, composite car park deck and reinforced concrete floor slabs.

 By the end of September last year (2020) there were 38.8 million licensed vehicles on Great Britain’s roads. of these, 31.9 million were private cars and 1.35 million were motorcycles1.
 In these vehicles, we collectively take 25 billion trips by car each year.
 Each trip starts and ends at a parking space2.